selforganising/book/README.md

+# Founders & Coders

-# Welcome to Collective Academy
+## At Collective Academy

-## September 15, 2014
+This is the text for the course being run at Collective in Camden Town in 2014.